Schonn/BlenderPhysPuppet/README.md

 ### To prepare an armature for one-click physics puppet:

--Name your bones according to how floppy or rigid they should be in the physics sim

-  -bones with 'strong','rigid','tight','tough' or 'welded' in the bone name will follow the control armature rotation tightly and won't translate much.
-May be useful for arms, legs, hands or other things that require precise, strong movement.

-  -bones with 'loose','floppy','weak' or 'lazy' will have a fair bit of give and appear floppy.
+  -Name bones with 'loose','floppy','weak' or 'lazy' in the bone name for them to have a fair bit of 'give' and appear floppy.
 May be useful for antennae or hair

-  -bones without any of the above keywords will twist and shift very slightly, but mostly follow the control armature

 ----